Skip to content ↓

 GCSE examinations

-GCSE German has a Foundation Tier (grades 1–5) and a Higher Tier (grades 4–9).
+GCSE German has a Foundation tier (grades 1–5) and a Higher tier (grades 4–9).
 Students must take all four question papers at the same tier.
 All question papers must be taken in the same series.

 Paper 1: Listening